 During that time, he completed an arts degree, studied and then worked as a playwright and theatre director, took every part-time job imaginable, and continually wrote articles and reviews which were published in various magazines and newspapers.

 In 1996, after working as an in-house writer and project manager for a publishing company, Nicolas chanced his arm as a freelance writer and has managed to make a living as such ever since.
 His work is diverse and includes more than 400 fiction and non-fiction books for children, several non-fiction books for adults, corporate writing materials, and corporate histories.

 As a workshop facilitator, Nicolas has run storytelling and writing workshops for children and adults, and is one of Australia’s leading presenters on business writing.

-Nicolas also teaches professional and creative writing at Swinburne University; runs business writing workshops at RMIT; is Festival Director of Melbourne Jewish Book Week; is the founder and host of Spirit of Punk open mic events; and was Chair of Writers Victoria from 2016-2020.
+Nicolas also teaches professional and creative writing at Swinburne University; runs business writing workshops; has been a festival director; is the founder and host of Spirit of Punk open mic events; and was Chair of Writers Victoria from 2016-2020.
 He is currently undertaking a PhD in creative writing.